 Trules is a native of New Yawk City and has been an artist for almost 50 years!
-Currently, he blogs for the Huffington Post and The Cultural Weekly, and has a new travel podcast called “e-travels with e. trules“.
+Currently, he blogs for the Huffington Post and the Cultural Weekly, and he has a new travel podcast called “e-travels with e. trules“.
 In former lives he has been a modern dancer, solo performer, theater director & producer, poet, documentary filmmaker (“The Poet and the Con“), and professional clown.
 He ran for Mayor of NYC as clown candidate, Gino Cumeezi, in 1977 against Ed Koch, and finished 5th out of 4 candidates!

 He is also a TEDx speaker on creativity and self-expression.
 See his talk “Jumping on the Train of Opportunity“

 Trules met his Indonesian wife, Surya, on the magical island of Bali in 2000.
 They married on Valentines Day 2003 and brought their 8 year old nephew, Exsel, to LA from Sumatra in 2015.
 They officially adopted him in July, 2016.
 So although Trules is retired from USC, he now has a new full time job: being “Mr. Mom”.
 He likes it.